oasys-mas/free-range-zoo/docs/source/events/mosaei-2025/evaluation.md

 # Evaluation

 Below is a example evaluation script for the wildfire domain which will be used to evaluate submitted policies.
+You will submit a variant of this script for us to evaluate your policy.
+Please comment your code so it is easy for us to see where you are initializing and loading your model/ weight files.

 The evaluation script can be used by running.
 ```sh